joeguilmette/ee-vvv-wordmove/readme.md

 - Give www-data a password with `$ sudo passwd www-data`
 - Create a folder called `$ sudo mkdir /var/www/.ssh/`
 - Give www-data ownership of `/var/www/.ssh/` with `$ sudo chown -R www-data:www-data /var/www/.ssh/`
 - Create some ssh keys for www-data with `$ su - www-data -c "ssh-keygen -t rsa -C 'your_email@example.com'"`.
-This is a huge pain in the ass, but it's just permissions.
-In the end, you should have `/var/www/.ssh` with three files, `authorized_keys`, `id_rsa` and `id_rsa.pub`.
-Permissions for these files after creation is important, but [my lockdown script](https://github.com/joeguilmette/lockdown) will take care of it.
+You will be prompted for the password for www-data.
+Permissions for these ssh files after creation is important, but [my lockdown script](https://github.com/joeguilmette/lockdown) will take care of it.
 - Next, run `$ vagrant ssh` from your vvv folder.
 This will ssh you into the vvv vm you've set up.
 - Create some ssh keys in your vagrant box with `$ ssh-keygen -t rsa -C "your_email@example.com"`
 - Now you need to send your ssh key from Vagrant to the remote www-data user via `$ cat ~/.ssh/id_rsa.pub | ssh www-data@1.1.1.1 'cat >> .ssh/authorized_keys'`.